 - I used normal Amul butter which is salted.
 If using any unsalted butter then add a pinch of salt to the dry mix.

-- Quantity of milk may vary depending upon the quality and thickness of flours.
+- The quantity of milk may vary depending on the quality and thickness of flours.

 - Keeping the dough in refrigerator gives it resting time and makes it easily workable.